About us

 Extending, tweaking and optimizing Data Science languages, like Python and R, to analyze big and small data

-Parallel algorithms for Big Data analytics: mainly machine learning and graphs.
+Parallel algorithms for Big Data analytics: machine learning, graphs and cubes.

 Eliminating RAM, interoperability and speed limitations from data science programming languages (Python, R).